After you become unemployed, file your claim as soon as possible

-The claimant or employer has a right to file a further appeal or may petition for further review, to the three-member Board of Appeals.
-The Board is empowered to either review the hearing examiner's decision on the record or to hold an additional hearing.
-The Maryland Unemployment Decisions Digest contains summaries of precedent decisions on the sections of the law most used by hearing examiners.
+The Maryland Unemployment Decisions Digest contains summaries of the Board of Appeals’ decisions and the Maryland Court of Special Appeals and Court of Appeals’ decisions on the sections of the law most used by hearing examiners.
 The digest is a valuable tool for those building an unemployment insurance case.

 Sources of Law: